 - insufficient funding lines for larger purchases

-Today’s businesses need more than credit cards.
+Today’s complex and agile businesses need more than simple credit cards.
 They require simplified, consolidated access to finance that allows them to make substantial purchases along their supply chain.
 So, what’s the solution?

 Seeking a better solution